Free Outdoor Movies for NYC Kids this Summer

 Enjoying a FREE alfresco film is a rite of summer in New York City.
 Even if you go to see a flick you've watched a million times at home, it's a totally different experience viewing it in the open air alongside a couple hundred other movie lovers.
 It ends up being a pretty thrilling communal event.

 A few outdoor movie series, like RiverFlicks for Kids in the West Village, are aimed specifically at children.
 But even the big grown-up ones like Bryant Park and Brooklyn Bridge Park's Syfy Movies With a View include a family-friendly screening or two.

 Movies usually begin at dusk between 8-8:30pm but make sure you arrive early: The well known series fill up fast.
 Plus, sometimes there is cool, pre-movie entertainment.
 So pack a picnic, bring your blanket, sit back, relax and enjoy the show at one of these outdoor summer movie series in NYC.
 You can find even more seasonal activities, including FREE indoor film screenings, in our Summer Fun Guide.

 Bryant Park Summer Film Festival – Midtown West

 Sixth Avenue between 40th and 42nd Streets

 This series' lineup of classic movies usually attracts serious cinephiles who very well may scoff if you bring your preschoolers.
-The two films that will probably be of most interest to families are the original Willy Wonka & the Chocolate Factory on Monday, July 8 and E.T. the Extra-Terrestrial, which closes out the series on Monday, August 19.
-However, if you have a tween, browse the entire schedule as there are some more mature flicks they might enjoy, especially if they like old ones.
+The main film of interest to families this year is the original Karate Kid (Ralph Macchio forever!) on Monday, August 4.
+However, if you have a tween or teen, browse the entire schedule as there are some more mature flicks they might enjoy, especially if they like old ones.
 Warning: This one gets seriously crowded!
 Arrive when the lawn opens at 5pm if you want to snag a decent spot.